lukeloken/GlobalRiverMethane/README.md

 # GlobalRiverMethane (GRiMe)

-A repo to analyze global dataset of methane concentrations and fluxes in flowing waters
+A repo to enable Emily’s methane problem.
+Bonus features include functions and scripts to analyze a global dataset of methane in flowing waters.

 ### Setup